evx2/Vibe-Coder-MCP/src/tools/task-list-generator/README.md

      * Software development lifecycle tasks and milestones for the specific product
      * Task estimation and dependency management best practices
      * Development team structures and work breakdown for similar projects
-   * Executes these queries in parallel using the configured Perplexity model (`perplexity/sonar-deep-research` via `performResearchQuery`).
+   * Executes these queries in parallel using the configured research model (`perplexity/sonar-deep-research` via `performResearchQuery`).
    * Aggregates the research results into a structured context block.
 3. **Prompt Assembly:** Combines the original inputs (product description and user stories) and the gathered research context into a comprehensive prompt for the main generation model.
 4. **Generation Phase (High-Level Tasks):**